alphagov/registers-tech-docs/source/documentation/using_the_api/api_reference.md

 }
 ```

-### `GET /records/{field-value}`
+### `GET /records/{key}`

-Find a specific record within a register.
+Get a specific record within a register based on a particular key.
 For example, the record for the Borough Council of King's Lynn and West Norfolk in the `local-authority-eng` register.

 *Note: You must have the exact field value of the unique identifier for the record to get a match from the register.
 For example, in the `local-authority-eng` register, the field value of the unique identifier (the three-letter code for the county council) must be in capital letters.*